Peter Oundjian

-Peter Haig Oundjian (born 21 December 1955) is a Canadian-American violinist and conductor.
+Peter Haig Oundjian (born December 21, 1955) is a Canadian violinist and conductor.

 Early life

-Peter Oundjian was born in Toronto, Ontario, the third of five children of Haig Aram Oundjian and his wife Joan Bertrand (Sanderson) Oundjian.
-His father was of Armenian-British descent, his mother was British.
+Peter Oundjian was born in Toronto, Ontario, the fifth of five children of Haig Aram Oundjian and his wife Joan Bertrand (Sanderson) Oundjian.
+His father was of Armenian and British descent, his mother was British.
 Oundjian also claims Scottish ancestry through his maternal grandfather, a Sanderson, and the MacDonell of Glengarry clan.
 Oundjian was educated in England, where he began studying the violin at age seven with Manoug Parikian.
 He attended Charterhouse School in Godalming and continued his studies later with Bela Katona.
 He then attended the Royal College of Music.

 Oundjian subsequently studied at the Juilliard School with Ivan Galamian, Itzhak Perlman, and Dorothy DeLay.
 While at Juilliard, he minored in conducting, and later received encouragement in his endeavors when he attended a master class from the eminent Austrian conductor Herbert von Karajan.